Honey box (aka. Yellow box) is a valuable honey-producing eucalyptus from Australia and one of the major honey trees of the world.

-There does not appear to be any record of it anywhere as a weed or invasive species, despite its introduction in multiple countries and areas outside of its native range.
+There does not appear to be any record of it as a weed or invasive species, despite it being introduced in many regions outside of its native range.

 Blake, S. T. & Roff, C. 1987, The honey flora of Queensland, 3rd ed., Queensland Department of Primary Industries (QLD DPI), Brisbane

 Boland, D. & Brooker, I. & McDonald, M. W. 2006, Forest trees of Australia, 5th ed., CSIRO Publishing (Ensis), Melbourne